norac1243/RIP-Protocol/README.md

 we find the first network address by performing on an AND operation on the binary forms of 20.0.0.1 and 255.0.0.0, which gives ya 20.0.0.0
 2. Then we have se2/0: in my case its connected to  192.168.1.253/30 we find the network address by performing AND operation on binary forms of
-- 192.168.1.253
+- 192.168.1.253 and
 - 255.255.255.252
 - on performing and operation you get, 192.168.1.252
 3. Then we have se3/0: in my case its connected to  192.168.1.245/30 we find the network address by performing AND operation on binary forms of
-- 192.168.1.245
+- 192.168.1.245 and
 - 255.255.255.252
 - on performing and operation you get, 192.168.1.240

 # STEP9: Simulation of RIP

 Basically, RIP protocol uses the path / route that has the least number of hops to get from the source to the destination.
-To get from PC0 to PC1, we have two routes:
+To get from PC0 to PC1, we have two routes:</br>
-Route1: PC0 <=> Router0 <=> Router2 <=> PC1
+Route1: PC0 <=> Router0 <=> Router2 <=> PC1</br>
-Route2: PC0 <=> Router0 <=> Router1 <=> Router2 <=> PC1
+Route2: PC0 <=> Router0 <=> Router1 <=> Router2 <=> PC1</br>
-Route1 has lesser number of hops compared to Route2.
+Route1 has lesser number of hops compared to Route2.</br>
-Hence when we simulate the packet transmission from PC0 to PC1, it should take Route1.
+Hence when we simulate the packet transmission from PC0 to PC1, it should take Route1.</br>
-On removing Route1, RIP protocol chooses route2 to transmit packets from PC0 to PC1 since no other route exists
+On removing Route1, RIP protocol chooses route2 to transmit packets from PC0 to PC1 since no other route exists</br>

+To simulate,enter Simulation Mode in the Bottom Right Corner.</br>
+Click the Envelope Icon and then click on PC0 and PC1 The packet should traverse the

 # When Simulation fails, what can we do to fix it?
+Normall